Home Page

 BGEN 445 - Sustainability Reporting.
 3 Credits.

 Offered spring.
-Prereq., junior, senior, or graduate standing.
+Restricted to students with junior, senior, or graduate standing.
 This course provides students with an understanding of sustainability reporting by organizations.
 Topics covered include sustainability reporting metrics for the public disclosure of the economic, environmental, and social impacts of organizations.
 Regulation of sustainability reporting, greenwashing, and external assurance of sustainability reports are also covered.
 Level: Undergraduate-Graduate

 BGEN 490 - Undergraduate Research.
 1-6 Credits.